SanjuBhunia99/ProTask/README.md

 🚀 **Overview**

-<p>ProTask is a modern task and project management web application designed to help users efficiently organize, track, and manage their work.
-It provides a clean and intuitive interface to handle tasks, collaborate with team members, and monitor project progress.</p>
+<6>ProTask is a modern task and project management web application designed to help users efficiently organize, track, and manage their work.
+It provides a clean and intuitive interface to handle tasks, collaborate with team members, and monitor project progress.</6>

 ## 🛠️ Tech Stack